shlomi10/SunFlower/README.md

 python -m pytest tests/ --html-report=./reports
 ```

-## Running Tests with report and see the API requests and responses on the console
+## Running Tests with report and see the output under the console
 ```
 python -m pytest -s tests/ --html-report=./reports
 ```

-## Running Tests in parallel with report and see the API requests and responses on the console
+## Running Tests in parallel with report and see the output under the console
 ```
 python -m pytest -s -n auto tests/ --html-report=./reports
 ```

 When no browser was selected then chromium will be used.

-* Run tests:
+* Run tests in pytest:

 ```
 pytest